supersloy/idh-login-system/README.md

 This will create `dist` folder containing `html` file as user entry point and other files that are imported by the `html` file.

 !
 The version (production or development) of the resulted build depends on `.env` or `.env.local` file.
 Read section `Setting up production version variables` for more info.

+### How to add or edit project names and descriptions

+There are folders in `public/locales/`.
+Each folder contains `translation.json` file.
+The file includes project information in `projects` field.
+Change it to edit content on projects page.